akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice nodded.
 ‘You said you would know me.
 Wherever you were.’

 Aldwina set the cup aside.
-‘You will have to be brave for me now, for I think that I shall soon see my mother and father.
-I am not afraid of that day, for I have asked the Lord to remember me.’
+‘You will have to be brave for me from now on, for I think that I shall soon see my mother and father.
+I am not afraid of that day, for I have asked the Lord to remember me.
+And, I will keep you in my heart always.’

 It felt like someone had thrust a huge thorn into Beatrice’s chest.
-‘I don’t know how to be brave,’ she whispered.
+‘I don’t know how to be brave,’ she whispered, not fully comprehending.

 ‘Yes, you do.
 You have been brave before.
 When Goosie was lost.
 When you shaped your first loaf and it came out lopsided.’
 Aldwina almost smiled.
 ‘Being brave does not mean not crying.
 It means doing the next thing, and the next, even when you are afraid, one day at a time, one step at a time.’

 Beatrice did not speak.
 She laid her head on the blanket beside her mother’s hand, and Aldwina stroked her hair, and they stayed like that until the coughing eased and the first grey light began to seep through the shutters.

-But later on, Beatrice cried into her own blanket, muffling the sound so that no one would hear.
+But later on, Beatrice cried hard into her own blanket, muffling the sound so that no one would hear.

 ---